Most cheap web hosts look like a great deal. Until you get your next bill in a year or two, that is.

 - Editor rating: ⭐⭐⭐

 Even at this low price, Namecheap doesn’t skimp on the essentials.
 With their basic plan, you can host one website and get 20 GB of SSD storage.
 The bandwidth is also not limited.
-While it’s worth noting that Namecheap’s starter plan doesn’t include a free domain, the overall savings on hosting more than make up for this.
-You’ll also benefit from solid uptime and respectable page load speeds, ensuring your site runs smoothly without breaking the bank.
+Namecheap’s starter plan includes a free domain, which makes it even more attractive considering the low price.
+You’ll also benefit from solid uptime and good load speeds (see below).

 With a user satisfaction score of 8.03 in our survey, Namecheap has proven itself as a reliable choice for affordable hosting.
 Plus, it also works very well with WordPress.